breezeight/nicola_blog/_guides/javascript.markdown

 - [SOJS_2nd] 5.3
 - https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec

+NOTE: For more details about how JS runtime runs SYNC and ASYNC code see [GUIDE JavaScript runtime environment: EventLoop, Execution Stack, Task, Microtask, rendering steps (ADVANCED)](https://docs.google.com/document/d/10Nr0ETeagEhPX02y_VXKCXRDFeaAlp85p43rRDHuJ-U/edit#heading=h.s0j9kv5n1fti)

+When a fragment of JavaScript code runs, it runs inside an execution context.
+There are three types of code that create a new execution context:

+* The global context is the execution context created to run the main body of your code; that is, any code that exists outside of a JavaScript function.
+* Each function is run within its own execution context.
+This is frequently referred to as a "local context."
+* Using the ill-advised eval() function also creates a new execution context.

+Each context is, in essence, a level of scope within your code.
+As one of these code segments begins execution, a new context is constructed in which to run it; that context is then destroyed when the code exits.

 In JavaScript, the fundamental unit of execution is a function.

 Problem: When a function call another function, our program execution has to return to the position from which the function was called.